 Any of the following can lead to muscle and joint aches:

 Many wonder if CBD for muscle pain actually works.
-While there is no direct correlation, CBD happens to be an excellent way to soothe muscle soreness or mitigate an ache.
-CBD works by interacting with the Endocannabinoid System (ECS).
+While there is no direct correlation, CBD happens to be an excellent way to soothe muscle soreness or mitigate body aches.
+In fact, there are several benefits of CBN and CBD, both work by interacting with the Endocannabinoid System (ECS).
 When CBD comes in contact with ECS nerve receptors, it helps regulate the following:

 This is why CBD has such a wide range of benefits, including relieving bodily discomfort.